FolksyCarrot/engineerkit/modules/human-experience.md

    #### Exercises
    * [Digital Product Design Assessment](../exercises/human-experience/digital-product-design-assessment.md)

+      <ul><li><a href="https://docs.google.com/document/d/1_t-68P7BI_xWEv7_u2YoF1PxqmVfS0uMt44Iuw73i08/edit?usp=sharing">Google doc for my exercise</a></li></ul>

+      <p><ul><li>The conclusion I got from this exercise is that I learned to breakdown an app that I already frequently use into the 2 parts of UX and UI.
+I observed where it did things well and areas that need improvement.
+This exercise stretched me because it made me observe an app into a way that I had never thought about it previously.</li><li>What surprised me about this exercise was how I was able to break down the app and distinguish it into the 2 parts.</li><li>An excellent digital product is one in which the UX and UI are blended seamlessly and work in harmony.
+You want an application that solves the "why" of the problem it is trying to solve, while also having a user-friendly interface that allows for easy readability and accessability</li><li>From here, I wish to continue to learn more about the design process that factors in the human experience and further the growth of my craft.</li></ul></p>

    * Discuss good/favorite designed products
    * Collecting inspiration
    * Go over ways the engineers can affect UX